hpcleuven/VscDocumentation/source/compute/software/installing_software/python_package_management.rst

 ensure that your code can be run on any platform that supports Python.

-However, many useful extensions to and libraries for Python come in the form of packages that can be installed separately.
+However, many useful extensions to and libraries for Python come in the form of packages that have to be installed separately.
 There are a few different supported approaches to using and installing Python packages on the VSC clusters.

 Since many Python packages have been made available through the module system,